jordanleeeee/MediCon-Code-Test/Backend/readme.md

 this backend app is listining. <br />

-By default this server is trying to connect to mysql server on my aws vm, no extra config is needed.
+By default this server is trying to connect to mysql server on my aws vm, no extra config is needed (no guarantee that the server is always up and running).
 If you want to create your own database in your local environment.
 Create a database call clinicapp, and run testdata.sql.
 Change value of localDbConnection and set environment variable to 'LOCAL' in /common/config.js